-Cook with less salt, sauces, stock cubes and seasoning powders as many of these flavourings contain a lot of sodium.
+Cook with less salt, lower sodium sauces, stock cubes and seasoning powders.
+Many of these seasonings contain a lot of sodium.

 Enhance the taste of food with natural herbs and spices like onion, ginger, garlic, chilli, parsley, spring onions, cinnamon and cloves.

-Avoid use of salted and preserved food such as ikan bilis, salted fish, salted eggs, luncheon meat, sausages and ham.
+Use less of highly salted and preserved food such as ikan bilis, salted fish, salted eggs, luncheon meat, sausages and ham.

 Ask for your food to be prepared with less salt and sauces, where possible.